 interval_length = NA

-Aggregate sensor data and calculate speed
+Aggregate and calculate speed

 To calculate speed and evaluate our speed calculation, we are going to look at two different aggregation intervals: 10 minutes and 60 minutes (or 1 hour).